kyma-project/istio/docs/user/02-operation-guides/troubleshooting/03-10-503-no-access.md

 #### **Kyma Dashboard**

 1. Go to the `istio-system` Namespace.
-2. On the left-hand side sidebar, find the **Workloads** section and select **Pods**.
+2. In the **Workloads** section, select **Pods**.
 3. Use the search function to filter for all Pods labeled with `app=istio-ingressgateway`.
-4. Delete each of the displayed Pods in order to trigger the recreation of their configuration.
+4. To trigger the recreation of their configuration, delete each of the displayed Pods.
    ![Delete Pods with `app=istio-ingressgateway` label](../../../assets/delete-istio-ingressgateway-pods.svg)

 <!-- tabs:end -->